recursivecodes/micronaut-atp-lab/docs/README.md

    ![](images/cloudDashboard.png)

 ## Part 2 - Create a Compartments

- [Compartment](https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/managingcompartments.htm) are useful when you want to organize and isolate your cloud resources.
+A [Compartment](https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/managingcompartments.htm) is useful when you want to organize and isolate your cloud resources.
 Create a compartment for the objects used in this lab.

 1. Click the menu icon in the upper left corner.
 1. Scroll to the bottom, under Identity, click "Compartments".
    ![](images/compartmentMenu.png)